Kamshanski/CppLab/lib/docs/reference/mocking.md

 The use of `WillOnce` implicitly sets a cardinality on the expectation when `Times` is not specified.
 See [`Times`](#EXPECT_CALL.Times).

-Each matching function call will perform the next action in the order declared.
+Each matching function call will perform the analyseGame action in the order declared.
 For example, the following code specifies that `my_mock.GetNumber()` is expected to be called exactly 3 times and will return `1`, `2`, and `3` respectively on the first, second, and third calls: